SimoneCibrario/starter-hugo-research-group/content/about/focalPoints.md

         media: "270821 Games Lab _6.jpg"
         fit:  cover
     - title: Balance
-      content: The Center for Computer Games Research respects and encourages work/life balance, and aspires to create a healthy and inspiring work environment where faculty at all levels, from PhD and part-time lecturers to Full Professors, can thrive.
+      content: <p class = "smallerText">The Center for Computer Games Research respects and encourages work/life balance, and aspires to create a healthy and inspiring work environment where faculty at all levels, from PhD and part-time lecturers to Full Professors, can thrive.</p>
       align: center
       background:
         position: center